multani/gcp-changelog/content/google-distributed-cloud--software-only--for-vmware/index.md

 ---
 ## 2025-08-08

+### Fixed

+The following issues were fixed in 1.32.300-gke.85:

+* Fixed vulnerabilities listed in [Vulnerability fixes](/kubernetes-engine/distributed-cloud/vmware/docs/vulnerabilities).

 ### Announcement

 Google Distributed Cloud (software only) for VMware 1.32.300-gke.85 is now available for [download](/kubernetes-engine/distributed-cloud/vmware/docs/downloads).
 To upgrade, see [Upgrade a cluster](/kubernetes-engine/distributed-cloud/vmware/docs/how-to/upgrading).
 Google Distributed Cloud 1.32.300-gke.85 runs on Kubernetes v1.32.6-gke.200.